petethegreat/Stats/Inference.md

 ### Assumptions
 In conducting this analysis, the following assumptions were made:

-- For a given dosage and supplement form, the tooth length observations are iid normal.
+- When grouped by dosage (neglecting supplement form),   the distributions of tooth length  are iid normal.
+This is assumed by the t-test.
-- For
+- When grouped by supplement form (neglecting dosage),   the distributions of tooth length  are iid normal.
+This is assumed by the t-test.

 <!-- hypothesis tests:
 OJ is better than VC